 Bureau de recherches géologiques et minières (BRGM) (France), Bureau des mines et de la géologie (BUMIGEB) (Burkina) (2003): Carte géologique et minière du Burkina Faso à 1:1.000.000.
 Orléans.Population of cities:

 City Population (2017): Population of cities in Burkina Faso.

 Burkina Faso is one of Africa's fastest growing gold producers.
 Artisanal mining has a long tradition in Burkina Faso, while large-scale

 industrial mining is relatively new and currently expanding.
-In April 2017, ten industrial mines were active, including nine gold and one
+In April 2018, eleven industrial mines were active, including ten gold and one zinc mine.

 These will mainly be gold mines, however, other minerals such as copper or manganese were also found.
 All mines are open pit mines.

 At the same time, exploration is strongly pursued; in March 2014, there were exploration and exploitation licenses for more than forty per cent

 of Burkina Faso's overall surface (Harris & Miller 2015: 15-17).